Shorncliffe railway station

-Shorncliffe railway station is the terminus station of the Shorncliffe line in Queensland, Australia.
-It serves the Brisbane suburb of Shorncliffe.
+Shorncliffe is a railway station operated by Queensland Rail, which serves as the terminus of the Shorncliffe line.
+It opened in 1897 and serves the Brisbane suburb of Shorncliffe.
+It is a ground level station, featuring one side platform.

 History

 The railway line from Brisbane to Sandgate opened in 1882, and the terminal station, located near Curlew Street, was named Sandgate.
 The line was extended to Shorncliffe in 1897, and the name Sandgate was transferred to the new terminal station.
 In 1938 it was renamed Shorncliffe.

 The line allowed Brisbane residents to travel to the water of Moreton Bay's Shorncliffe shoreline.
 Beyond the station lie two sidings used to stable trains overnight.